Orange Juice (band): Origins: The Nu Sonics

-Orange Juice had their origin in the Nu Sonics, formed by Edwyn Collins with college friend Alan Duncan (on bass) in 1976: the band was named after the affordable Burns nu-sonic guitar used by Collins.
-Two students in the year below them – Steven Daly and James Kirk, previously in punk band, The Machetes – were drafted into the band in 1977, with a fifth member, Geoff Taylor, playing drums.
+Two students in the year below Collins – Steven Daly and James Kirk, previously in punk band, The Machetes – were drafted into the band in 1977, with a fifth member, Geoff Taylor, playing drums.
 A first gig was held in the Silver Thread in Paisley in November 1977, with Daly on lead vocals.
-Daly subsequently shifted to drums, and further local gigs followed as a four-piece, including one supporting Steel Pulse at Satellite City in January 1978, alongside Johnny and the Self-Abusers, later to be known as Simple Minds.
+Daly subsequently shifted to drums, and further local gigs followed as a four-piece.
+One gig supporting Steel Pulse at Satellite City in January 1978, alongside Johnny and the Self-Abusers, later to be known as Simple Minds was attended by Alan Horne who would soon become strongly involved in the group's career.
 Duncan left the band after a gig at Hardgate Town Hall, leaving the remaining members to search for a new bass player.

 The Postcard years

+Shortly after Duncan's departure, one of Collins' colleagues in the Glasgow Parks Department, David McClymont, joined the band on bass, and the band was rechristened as Orange Juice.
+By this stage, the band had moved into the orbit of Alan Horne and the crowd that dropped in and out of his second floor flat (2/R) on 185 West Princes Street, Glasgow.
+Collins recalls meeting Horne at a Bowie gig: